Shaban Suli: Assassination

 Suli was stabbed to death when he was sleeping in his tent on the way to the yaylak (summer highland pasture) near Marash in May 1398.
 His assassination was carried out by a member of his son and successor Sadaqa's retinue, Ali Khan, on the orders of Barquq.
 Ali Khan managed to escape and received numerous gifts from Barquq.
 He was further appointed as the amīr ʿashara of Antakya.

 Al-Maqrizi deviates from other historians by narrating that Ali Khan was a relative of Suli who escaped to Aleppo after a disagreement with Suli.
 According to al-Maqrizi, Ali Khan sent his servant Ali Kassir north, who managed to stay in Suli's encampment by lying that he was beaten badly by his master Ali Khan.
 Suli is explained to have passed out drunk in his tent and would then be murdered by Ali Kassir.
 Al-Maqrizi notes that Barquq granted Ali Kassir the rank amīr ʿashara (lit. 'emir of ten') and Ali Khan amīr al-ṭabl (lit. 'emir of the drums').

+Family

+Apart from his son and successor Sadaqa, Shaban Suli had three daughters, one married to Rahat oghlu Ala al-Din Ali of Sivas, another married to Kadi Burhan al-Din, and reputedly Devlet Hatun, consort of Bayezid I of the Ottomans.